Genesis 14

 Three hundred and eighteen men.
 It is a small number against nine kings and their armies.
 The reader knows he is outmatched.
 But Abram moves at night, divides his forces, and wins.
 The Bible is rarely interested in military strategy.
 It is interested in what a man does when his brother is taken - and what God does next.

 Abram recovers not just Lot but all his goods, his wife, and all the people.
 The rescue is complete.
-But notice what Abram does not do: he does not take payment, he does not claim the spoils, he does not demand a reward.
-In the next scene, the king of Sodom will offer him riches and Abram will refuse.
-Rescue, for Abram, is not a business transaction.
-It is an act of love.
+And in the scene that follows, when the king of Sodom offers him riches, Abram refuses.
+Rescue, for Abram, is an act of love.

 Genesis 14:17-20Melchizedek

-17And the king of Sodom went out to meet him in the valley of Shaveh, (the same is the King's Dale,) after his return from the slaughter of Chedorlaomer, and of the kings that were with him.
+17And the king of Sodom went out to meet him after his return from the slaughter of Chedorlaomer, and of the kings that were with him, at the valley of Shaveh, which is the king’s dale.
 18And Melchizedek king of Salem brought forth bread and wine: and he was the priest of the most high God.
 19And he blessed him, and said, Blessed be Abram of the most high God, possessor of heaven and earth: 20And blessed be the most high God, which hath delivered thine enemies into thy hand.
 And he gave him tithes of all.

 The king of Sodom is waiting.
 He has nothing left - his army is destroyed, his city is captured, his goods are taken - and yet he still tries to make a deal.
 But before he can speak, another king appears.
 Melchizedek has not been introduced; he simply is, a priest-king meeting Abram in a valley.
 The text offers no genealogy, no introduction.
 He is presented as if he has always been there.

-Melchizedek brings bread and wine.
-He does not bring gold or weapons or negotiations.
-He brings the staff of life and the drink of celebration - the simple things that sustain and gather people.
-These are not payment.
-They are fellowship.
+Melchizedek brings bread and wine: the staff of life and the drink of celebration, the simple things that sustain and gather people.
+These are fellowship.
 Later, centuries later, Jesus will take bread and wine in a room with His friends and say: this is my body, this is my blood.
 Melchizedek is the first priest in the Bible to offer bread and wine as a blessing.

 Genesis 14:21-24Abram Refuses the Spoils